Clarifai/docs/docs/clarifai-basics/community.md

 ![](/img/community/community_intro_pics/face_detection_model_2.png)

 For this example, let's use [this image]( https://samples.clarifai.com/featured-models/face-crowd-of-monks-orange-robe.jpg) of a crowd of seated monks.
-After uploading the image, the model will analyze it and return a list of faces identified on the right-hand side of the page.
+After uploading the image, the model will analyze it and return a list of faces identified on the right side of the page.

 ![](/img/community/community_intro_pics/face_detection_model_3.png)